mehtaharsh16/daniel.feldroy.com/posts/whats-the-ultimate-reason-for-working-at-octopus-energy-part-2.md

   - react
   - climate-change
 time_to_read: 5
-title: What's the ultimate reason for working at Octopus Energy?
+title: What's the Ultimate Reason for Working at Octopus Energy?
 description: Wherin I conclude my discussion about why I work at Octopus Energy.
 ---